osman245/notes/Backend/SpringBoot/SpringBootInAction/Chapter 1.md

     InOrder to create an application using spring you needed ...

 - A project structure, complete with a a mvn or gradle build file including required dependencies
-- atleast Spring MVC and Servlet API dependencies installed
+- Atleast Spring MVC and Servlet API dependencies installed
 - A web.xml file that declares Spring's DispatcherServlet(dispatcher handles requests)
 - A Spring configuration that enables Spring MVC.
 - A web application server like tomcat to deploy the application to